 Understanding how the programming block turns the robot requires mathematical problem-solving skills.
 When students model the robot’s turning, they gain contextualized and spatialized experiences with measurement, shape and space, patterns and relations, fractions, percentages, data collecting, data interpretation, and more.

 We have implemented this task several times in Grades 4 – 7 classrooms and each time found students highly engaged and amazed.
 There are three parts to the Move Steering Task, and each part explores important mathematical concepts that we explain in the following.
-We estimate approximately 45 minutes for each part, and a total time of 2 hours and 15 minutes.
+We estimate approximately 45 minutes.

 Students mathematically model how the <Move> Programming Block on the Lego Mindstorms Education software turns the robot.
 In doing so, students learn about mathematical concepts of Grades 4-7 such as operations and algebraic thinking, fractions, measurement of data, shape and space, as well as ratios and proportional relationships.